enisz/igdb/src/assets/templates/01-introduction.md

 ---
 overview: A few thoughts about the project and the documentation.
+Setting up your project.
 icon: fa-map-signs
 ---